yuktabagdi/Web-Selections-2020/README.md

 5. Create a sign up form using NodeJS and MySQL/PostgreSQL/MongoDB.
 After a successful sign up, add an alert for the successful execution as "Congratulations /*Name*/, You are registered!".
 Be sure to use Restful APIs only.

 Note: General Programming Problems can be done in any programming language of your choice, but Javascript is preferred.

+# Submission Format
+-> We strongly encourage you to upload all your program files (appropriately named) and commit all the changes in a github repository and share the link to the studentsalumnicell.iitkgp@gmail.com with Subject "Submission_Web_Team_/*Name*/_/*Roll number*/" (or Google Drive folders).

 All the very Best!